 Font Size and Style

 When you open a new Word document, you'll see a default font style and size on the Home tab.
-Usually, this is Calibri or Times New Roman for the style, and 11 for the font size.
-Feel free to change these.
+Usually, this is Aptos or Calibri for the style, and 11 for the font size — depending on your version of Word.
 Times New Roman and 12-point font are the widely accepted standard manuscript format.

 If you are querying a literary agent or sending the document to an editor, they may have their submission guidelines, so remember to check.